nate-fidalgo/MathComputations/Primes/PrimeTesting/Readme.md

 A place for prime algorithms
 Work in progress !!!

-First few lucas lehmer numbers
+First few Fermat Numbers for

 3

 5